Green Toad

 In Texas, this diminutive toad is found in the western 2/3 of the state although it is more common in south and west Texas than in the central part of the state.

 This Green Toad was recorded in Dimmitt County, Texas after a day of heavy rain.
-It was calling along with other species from a flooded field.
+It was calling from a flooded pasture along with other species, including Texas toads.

 Other species heard in the background include Texas Toads (Anaxyrus speciosus), Spotted Chorus Frogs (Pseudacris clarkii) and a Great Plains Narrow-mouthed Toad (Gastrophryne olivacea).